Iran launches ballistic missiles targeting Israel - IDF

-"The Israel Defense Forces detected a missile launched from Iran toward Israeli territory.
-Missile defense systems are working to intercept the missiles," the statement said.
+"The Israel Defense Forces (IDF) recently detected a rocket launched from Iranian territory towards Israel.
+Air defense systems were deployed to counter the threat," the statement said.

 Since no concrete agreement was reached in negotiations between the United States (US) and Iran over the nuclear program, the US and Israel began military airstrikes against Iran on February 28.
 In response, Iran launched missile and drone attacks on Israel and US military facilities located in countries across the region, starting the same day.